The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Branching logic and cannibalization: one need - one main landing

 A common problem in eCommerce is cannibalization: multiple pages attempt to rank for the same keyword cluster.
-For example, the "Sneakers" category, the "Men's Sneakers" subcategory, and the "Gender=Male" filter all start competing with each other with indexed URLs.
+For example, the "Sneakers" category, the "Men's Sneakers" subcategory, and the "Gender=Male" filter with an indexable URL all begin to compete with each other.
 The result is fluctuating rankings and loss of control.
+To align online store SEO categories with user experience and avoid creating competitors within the site, we establish the following rules:

 • For each cluster, we select one “main” landing page (category or subcategory).